mateusfs/Frontend-Angular/README.md

 • Reutilização (criação de componentes);

+## Install server

+Run `npm install` for a dev install for depences of the source files.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.